sagittaracc/suql/README.md

 </p>

 ### SuQL ORM
 SuQL stands for Sugar Query Language.
 This is a programming language for creating your own ORM framework or extending this one.
-There's no limit really.
+SuQL is very flexible and lets you do the fuck you want.
+All you need to do is to learn its concept.

 ### Real live example
 See the live example step by step [here](https://github.com/sagittaracc/suql/wiki/Live-example)